PythonAberdeen/user_group/README.md

 ## Event Format

 We're restarting the Aberdeen Python Group on the second Wednesday of every month.
 This will be fully online for now and we'll use Zoom as the platform.
-The first session on Weds 8th July will feature a talk by Lee A. Christie

-Next Event: *Wednesday, 8th of July 2020*, 6:30 pm to 9:00 pm
+Next Event: *Wednesday, 12th of August 2020*, 6:30 pm to 9:00 pm

 Register Here: [Tito](https://ti.to/code-the-city/aberdeen-python-user-group-jul-2020)